University of Alberta Hospital: Neuroscience

 The University of Alberta Hospital contains a dedicated neurosciences intensive care environment.
 This area is dedicated to the treatment of complex conditions such as strokes, brain tumours, as well as spinal cord and brain injuries.
 An inter-disciplinary team uses state-of-the-art technology to coordinate the treatment of these conditions.

 Burn treatment

 The University of Alberta Hospital receives patients from all over Western Canada in the Fire Fighter's Burn Treatment Unit.
-This is one of the most technologically advanced and highly acclaimed burn care units in the world.
 A multidisciplinary team that includes nurses, physicians and physical, respiratory, and occupational therapists provide care for burn patients.